2022 Premier Volleyball League Invitational Conference: Venues

-The preliminary games will start at Filoil Flying V Center, beginning the conference with live spectators.
-All of the elimination playdates will be held there, with the exemption of the match between Army Black Mamba and PLDT, and Creamline and Choco Mucho that will held at the SM Mall of Asia Arena, and matches between Petro Gazz and Chery Tiggo, and Cignal and Creamline that will take place in Santa Rosa Sports Complex.
-After the preliminaries, the semifinals will be held at Ynares Center, MOA Arena and Filoil Flying V Center, with most of the games will take place at the latter.
-The finals will be held at the MOA Arena.
+The preliminary games started at Filoil Flying V Center, beginning the conference with live spectators.
+All of the elimination playdates were held there, with the exemption of the match between Army Black Mamba and PLDT, and Creamline and Choco Mucho, which were held at the SM Mall of Asia Arena, and matches between Petro Gazz and Chery Tiggo, and Cignal and Creamline, which took place in the Santa Rosa Sports Complex.
+After the preliminaries, the semifinals were held at Ynares Center, MOA Arena and Filoil Flying V Center, with most of the games taking place at the latter.
+The finals were held at the MOA Arena.